 Although Glen did not subscribe to any particular religious affiliation, he always respected the beliefs of others.
 He was a patient, honorable man who believed in making the world better by doing “what needs to be done” without the expectation of thanks or praise.
 He also believed that there was hope for every person to do that.
 Family and friends will remember him as a wise, kind, and gentle giant of a man.

-To send flowers to Dr. Glen Eugene "Bud" Harland Jr.'s family, please visit our floral section.
+To send flowers to Dr. Glen Eugene "Bud" Harland Jr.'s family, please visit our floral store.